raid-guild/dapphero-dashboard/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+If you get the error `TypeError: Cannot assign to read only property 'jsx' of object '#<Object>'`, use [this](https://github.com/facebook/create-react-app/issues/9868#issuecomment-723576740) temporary workaround:

+- Go to node_modules/react-scripts/scripts/utils/verifyTypeScriptSetup.js
+- Change line 238 to: `} else if (parsedCompilerOptions[option] !== valueToCheck && option !== "jsx") {`

 ### `yarn test`